An extreme boundary of acylindrically hyperbolic groups: Introduction

 \begin{thm}\cite[Theorem 1]{Oza25} An infinite countable discrete group $G$ having a topologically-free extreme boundary is $C^\ast$-selfless. \end{thm}

 The class of acylindrically hyperbolic groups was introduced by Osin \cite{Osin6} (see \cite{DGO}) and have been intensively investigated in the last decade.
 See Definition \ref{defn: acylindrical action}.
-We refer to his survey \cite{OsinICM} for an overview of numerous examples and recent developments.
-In view of Theorem \ref{Thm: Ozawa}, Ozawa raised the question in \cite{Oza25} whether every acylindrically hyperbolic group admits an extreme boundary action.
-It is well-known that many geometrically natural classes do have, e.g., (relatively) hyperbolic groups, many 3-manifold groups, mapping class groups, and $Out(F_n)$.
-A general answer remained unknown, and the main result of this note answers Ozawa’s question affirmatively.
+We refer to the survey \cite{OsinICM} for an overview of numerous examples and recent developments.
+In view of Theorem \ref{Thm: Ozawa}, Ozawa raised the question in \cite{Oza25} whether every acylindrically hyperbolic group admits an extreme boundary.
+Many geometrically occurring groups admit extreme boundaries; just to name a few, Gromov boundary of hyperbolic groups, Bowditch boundary of relatively hyperbolic groups, the limit set of convergence groups (\cite{Sun19}), the visual boundary of CAT(0) groups with rank-one elements (\cite{Ballmann, H09a}), Thurston boundary of mapping class groups (\cite{thurston}), and the Outer space boundary of $Out(F_n)$ (\cite{LL03}).
+Crucially, each of these examples contains elements with north‑south dynamics (see Lemma \ref{loxo North-South dynamics}).
+A general answer had remained unknown; the main result of this note answers Ozawa’s question affirmatively.

 \begin{thm} Let $G$ be a non-elementary acylindrically hyperbolic group.
-Then $G$ admits a minimal, and extreme proximal boundary action on a compact metrizable space.
+Then $G$ admits a minimal, and extremely proximal boundary action on a compact metrizable space.
 If $G$ contains no nontrivial finite normal subgroup, then the action is topologically free. \end{thm}

+It is a standard fact that if some element in $G$ admits north–south dynamics on a minimal $G$-space $Z$, then $Z$ must be an extremely proximal boundary.
+In what follows, we will explain the challenges in finding such elements and outline our approach.